full-stack-final-project/Personal-blog-website/README.md

-# final-project
+# Personal-blog-website

-This a project for bulding a personal blog website using python!
+This is a CS565 final project for bulding a personal blog website using python!